Diagnosing root causes

 Guidelines for country programme market selection, diagnosis and intervention planning

-How BIF2 pinpoint root cause issues and identify points of leverage for the intervention.
+How BIF2 pinpoints root cause issues and identifies points of leverage for the intervention.